 Supporting Rural Well-being Through Community Archaeology

-Thousands of rural residents across Europe have been takin part in a community archaeology project led by the University of Lincoln.
+Thousands of rural residents across Europe have been taking part in a community archaeology project led by the University of Lincoln.

 The initiative, Community Archaeological in Rural Environments – Meeting Social Challenges (CARE MSoC), is led by Lincoln’s Professor Carenza Lewis and aims to boost community wellbeing, combining interdisciplinary research between archaeologists and psychologists to explore how making new archaeological discoveries about local history can positively impact rural inhabitants.

-Participating villages across the Czech Republic, Netherlands, and Poland will locally dig and excavate hundreds of one-metre square ‘test pits’ and evaluate their findings with archaeologists.
+Villages across the Czech Republic, Netherlands, and Poland took part in digs and excavations across hundreds of one-metre square ‘test pits’ and evaluated their findings with archaeologists.

 The impact of the excavations on individuals and communities in Europe will be analysed at local, national, and international levels.
-The project results will be shared with heritage policymakers and practitioners by project partners including the European Archaeological Council, the Cultural Heritage Agency of the Netherlands, and the UK’s National Trust, and will help to shape and build future community archaeology projects in the UK and internationally.
+The project results have been shared with heritage policymakers and practitioners by project partners, including the European Archaeological Council, the Cultural Heritage Agency of the Netherlands, and the UK’s National Trust, and will help to shape and build future community archaeology projects in the UK and internationally.

 Project lead Professor Carenza Lewis explains “I am really excited about this project because I have seen the positive impact of community test pit projects in the UK, so I am very pleased we will now be able to extend this elsewhere in Europe.”